Cummins: Cummins Components Business

 Cummins Component Business Unit consists of emission solutions, filtration (Fleetguard), fuel systems, turbo technologies (Holset), and electronics.
-The Cummins Turbo Technologies unit designs and manufactures turbochargers and related products on a global scale, for diesel engines above 3 liters.
+Cummins Turbo Technologies designs and manufactures turbochargers and related products for diesel engines above 3 liters.
 Its Emission Solutions unit develops and supplies catalytic exhaust systems and associated products to the medium and heavy-duty commercial diesel engine markets.
 Cummins Filtration designs, manufactures and distributes heavy-duty and light-duty air, fuel, hydraulic and lube filtration, chemicals and exhaust system technology products for diesel and gas-powered equipment.
 In contrast Cummins Electronics designs engine control units and sensors for Cummins diesel engines.

 Cummins Engine Business

 Cummins Engine Business Unit consists of aftermarket support, mid-range, heavy-duty, and high-power engines.
 Its markets include heavy and medium-duty trucks, buses, recreational vehicles (RV), light-duty automotive, and several industrial uses, including construction, mining, marine, oil, gas, railroad and military equipment.

-One of the most popular engines built is the 5.9-liter I6 engine used in the Dodge Ram heavy-duty pickups starting in 1988.
+The 5.9-liter I6 engine has been used in Dodge Ram heavy-duty pickups since 1988.
 In 2007, a 6.7-liter version of the Cummins straight-six engine became optional on the RAM pickup.
 In 2008, Cummins was a named defendant in a class-action suit related to 1998-2001 model year Dodge Ram trucks, model 2500 or 3500, originally equipped with a Cummins ISB 5.9 liter diesel engine built using a pattern 53 Block.
 The case has been settled, but some qualified Chrysler owners may receive $500 for repairs to the block, which was alleged to crack and create a coolant leak.

 In April 2013, Cummins utilized technology developed by Westport Innovations to ship large natural gas-fueled engines to truck manufacturers in the United States as trucking companies began converting portions of their fleets to natural gas and the natural gas distribution network in the United States began to expand.

 Cummins has a technical center in Darlington, England, for developing products for the European, Middle Eastern, and Asian markets.